 Choosing a proxy can be a delicate and difficult process.
 The proxy should be someone who knows you well, a friend or loved one whom you can trust to follow through on your requests.
 But you should also remember that this person may have to fight with doctors, friends or family to see your wishes done.
 For that reason, it’s important to name someone whom you trust with this ability and who is also willing to act as your proxy.
 Your proxy should live nearby (preferably in your town or city) in case he or she has to be with you at the hospital over a period of weeks, months or even longer.

-For more information on living wills and related topics, check out the links on the next page.
+For more information on living wills and related topics, check out the links below.